laitanawe/introscicomp/_episodes/01-introduction.md

 exercises: 30
 questions:
 - "What is a command shell and why would I use one?"
-objectives:
-- "Explain how the shell relates to the keyboard, the screen, the operating system, and users' programs."
-- "Explain when and why command-line interfaces should be used instead of graphical interfaces."
 - How can I move around on my computer?
 - How can I see what files and directories I have?
 - How can I specify the location of a file or directory on my computer?